-Students need to be aware of their academic in all courses that they are enrolled.
+Students need to be aware of their academic standing in all courses in which they are enrolled.
 Feedback is provided regularly and given in the form of exam and assignment scores.
-At midterm, all students who are earning a "C" or less will be required to meet with the instructor to discuss course progress.
+At midterm, all students who earn a grade below the passing threshold will receive an Academic Improvement Plan regarding course progress.
+Midterm grades entered in SONIS are based on exam average only and do not include supplemental course work.
 Academic improvement plans are not required to be completed for students in non-degree courses.